 Fund for the Future is a special flagship fund created in 1992 to receive legacy gifts from visionary donors.
-By supporting the most urgent needs and priorities at the MGH, this fund allow a lasting impact in the community while to this day, the fund has received donations from more than 318 donors totaling over 23 million dollars.
+By supporting transformative initiatives, this fund makes a lasting impact in the community.
+So far, the fund has received donations from more than 318 donors totaling over 23 million dollars.